A. General questions:

 1. I haven't got my final diploma yet – can I apply?

-To apply for a long-term traineeship you must hold a recognised university-level degree attesting to the completion of at least three years of studies, or a certificate confirming that you have already achieved a level of education corresponding to three years of university study, by the closing date for applications.
+To apply for a long-term traineeship you must hold a recognised university-level degree of at least three years of studies attested by a diploma by the closing date for applications.

 2. I am 33 years old – can I apply?